-The power of love is irrefutable.
-It is a driving force of orientation in life and one of the biggest sources of inspiration.
+Love is one of the biggest sources of inspiration and a driving force of orientation in life.
 In this globalized world, the commitment and devotion to a relationship can lead to moving countries and crossing cultures.
-This research study aims to look at how migrating partners adapt in Switzerland.

 Switzerland is known for stability and a high quality of life.
-Although its population is highly multicultural, consisting of almost a third of foreigners, surveys such as Expat Insider suggest that adapting and developing a sense of belonging in Switzerland may be difficult for voluntary migrants.
+Although its population is highly multicultural, adapting to the new life may be difficult.

-Partners who choose to move country out of devotion and commitment to a relationship not only leave family, friends, and social networks behind, but often jobs and professional careers.
-Finding employment or continuing/changing career in the new country can be difficult.
-Also, being foreign-born makes them more vulnerable to discrimination and therefore, more susceptible to the feeling of being treated unfairly.
-Such challenges and experiences may not only affect well-being, but also the sense of belonging to the new country.
-On the other hand, social support has shown to reduce stress of adjusting to new cultural environments, and thus promoting well-being during cross-cultural transitions.
+People who choose to migrate out of commitment to a relationship not only leave family, friends, and social networks behind, but often jobs and professional careers.
+Finding employment or continuing/changing career can be difficult.
+Also, being foreign-born makes them more vulnerable to discrimination and more susceptible to the feeling of being treated unfairly.
+This may not only affect well-being, but also the sense of belonging to the country.
+Social support, on the other hand, can promote well-being during cultural adaptation.

 Please consider taking the survey, if

-- your main reason for moving to Switzerland was for a partner whose home country or country of residence is/was Switzerland
+- the main reason for moving to Switzerland was for a partner/spouse whose home country or country of residence is/was Switzerland

-- OR for a partner who relocated internationally to Switzerland for employment/education.
+- OR for a partner/spouse who relocated internationally to Switzerland for employment or education

-The survey will take 10-15 minutes with the chance of winning a prize.
+The anonymous survey takes about 10 minutes, with the chance of winning a prize.

 We appreciate if you share this survey with friends and family who could contribute to this study.